kittyarcade/weekend1_Salary_Calc/readme.md

-To Do:
+#To Do:

 [X] create html and js file

 [X] connect js to html

 [X] create input form that includes:
   - Employee First Name
   - Employee Last Name
   - ID Number
   - Job Title
   - Annual Salary

 [X] create 'Submit' button

-[] connect button to js file
+[X] connect button to js file

-[] create a function that takes the input for employee employee and turns it into an arrary [] function that adds up the salaries of the employees
+[X] create a function that takes the input for employee employee and turns it into an arrary

+[X] clear input fields

+[] function that adds up the salaries of the employees